lostb1t/replex/README.md

 !!This does not alter your plex data in anyway. it only alters outgoing api requests.
 All your collections or rows are kept intact!!

-## Test server

-There is a Replex test server available, you can use it by base32 encoding your plex url and put it in front of replex.stream as a subdomain.

-Example:

-http://56.29.34.34:32400 -> NB2HI4B2F4XTKNROGI4S4MZUFYZTIORTGI2DAMA=

-Your test url would be: https://NB2HI4B2F4XTKNROGI4S4MZUFYZTIORTGI2DAMA=.replex.stream

-Add the url to the "Custom server access URLs" in plex under network and disable remote access.
-Continue with [Mixed Rows](#mixed-rows) to continue setting up custom collections.

-Base32 online encoding tool: https://emn178.github.io/online-tools/base32_encode.html

 ## Installation

 Run the docker image with REPLEX_HOST set to your plex instance.